firevale/kaffy/README.md

 This function takes a schema and returns a list of schema fields that you want to search.
 All the fields must be of type `:string` or `:text`.

-If this function is not defined, Kaffy will return all `:string` and `:text` fields by default.
+If this function is not defined, Kaffy2 will return all `:string` and `:text` fields by default.

 ### Authorization

-Kaffy supports basic authorization for individual schemas by defining `authorized?/2`.
+Kaffy2 supports basic authorization for individual schemas by defining `authorized?/2`.

 ```elixir
 defmodule MyApp.Blog.PostAdmin do